Slovakia–Vietnam relations: 2017 kidnap of Trinh Xuan Thanh

 Trịnh Xuân Thanh, a former communist party member and businessman who was accused of being corrupt, was secretly abducted and kidnapped in Berlin by a group of unnamed Vietnamese personnel believed to be Vietnamese agents in Germany.
 The kidnappers were found to have used Slovak airspace and Slovak Government's jet to take Trịnh away from the country; this had prompted angers and threaten to freeze Slovak–Vietnamese relationship.
 The case was dismissed after unable to collect enough evidences over the abduction, but tensions over the abduction of Trịnh Xuân Thanh still persists in the political relationship between two.

 In 2019, during a visit, Angela Merkel, Chancellor of Germany, retold the abduction to its Slovak counterpart, making it complicated.

 Vietnamese in Slovakia

-Despite sharing common Czechoslovak heritage and Vietnamese immigration, Vietnamese community in Slovakia remains less relevant in comparison to its neighbor, Czech Republic.
+Despite sharing common Czechoslovak heritage and Vietnamese immigration, the Vietnamese community in Slovakia remains less relevant in comparison to its neighbor, Czech Republic.
 Like most of Vietnamese people in Eastern Europe, they are perceived as well-integrated in the Slovak society.